itod/PEGKitMiniMathTutorial/README.md

 ### Conclusion

-I hope this simple tutorial will inspire you use PEGKit to parse more interesting langauges than *MiniMath* in your Mac and iOS applications.
+I hope this simple tutorial will inspire you use PEGKit to parse more interesting languages than *MiniMath* in your Mac and iOS applications.

 To learn more about PEGKit grammar syntax, checkout some of the [many](https://github.com/itod/pegkit/blob/master/res/expression.grammar) [example](https://github.com/itod/pegkit/blob/master/res/expressionActions.grammar) [grammars](https://github.com/itod/pegkit/blob/master/res/nspredicate2.grammar) in the PEGKit project.